oneapi-src/level-zero-spec/scripts/core/PROG.rst

 The following examples show the use of different values in the ${X}_AFFINITY_MASK when setting ${X}_FLAT_DEVICE_HIERARCHY to `FLAT`, in the same system with two parent devices and four tiles each.
-When setting ${X}_FLAT_DEVICE_HIERARCHY to 1, only the tiles are reported by
+When setting ${X}_FLAT_DEVICE_HIERARCHY to `FLAT`, only the tiles are reported by
 ${x}DeviceGet, which means that in this system ${x}DeviceGet would report up to 8 device handles, with device handles 0 to 3 corresponding to the four tiles in parent device 0, and device handles 4 to 5 corresponding to the four tiles in parent device 1: